mavryk-network/LIGO/gitlab-pages/docs/reference/toplevel.md

 <SyntaxTitle syntax="jsligo">
 let curry: &lt;a, b, c&gt;(&#95;: (&#95;: [a, b]) =&gt; c) =&gt; (&#95;: a) =&gt; (&#95;: b) =&gt; c
 </SyntaxTitle>
+**Deprecated:** In a future version, this function will be deprecated, and using `Tuple2.curry` is encouraged for a smoother migration.

 <Syntax syntax="cameligo">

 The call `curry f x y` has the same value as `f (x,y)`.